rawebone/Razor/framework/manual/raw.md

 ```

-All of the headers and encoding process can be deferred and best practices
+All of the headers, encoding process and best practices (such as ensuring all
-(such as ensuring all data going into the output JSON is UTF-8 encoded first)
+data going into the output JSON is UTF-8 encoded first) can be applied without
-can be applied without us having to do the work manually each time.
+us having to do the work manually each time, which makes our application more
+secure.

 ## Folder Structure